vlad-ds/gdelt-conflict/README.md

 print(result.SumEvents)
 ```

 The dataset includes additional features from GDELT: the Goldstein scale score, the average and total number of mentions, and the average of the average tone.
-For more information about see see below.
+Read below to find out more about these features.

 For more information see: